coder-hxl/x-crawl/README.md

 The enableRandomFingerprint option defaults to true.

 - true: Enable random device fingerprinting.
-The fingerprint configuration of the target can be specified through the advanced version configuration or the detailed target version configuration.
+The fingerprint configuration of the target can be specified through advanced configuration or detailed target configuration.
-- false: Turn off random device fingerprinting, without affecting the fingerprint configuration specified for the target by the advanced configuration or the detailed configuration.
+- false: Turns off random device fingerprinting, does not affect the fingerprint configuration specified for the target by advanced configuration or detailed target configuration.

-#### Multiple crawler application instances
+#### Multiple Crawler Application Instances

 ```js
 import xCrawl from 'x-crawl'